emacs-mirror/emacs/mps/manual/source/glossary/c.rst

     constructor (1)

-        A constructor is a function or method that :term:`allocates
-        <allocate>` and initializes an :term:`object`.
+        A constructor is a function or method that :term:`allocates` and initializes an :term:`object`.

         .. opposite:: :term:`destructor (1)`.

     constructor (2)

-        In :term:`C++`, a *constructor* is a member function that is used to initialize a newly-:term:`allocated <allocate>`
+        In :term:`C++`, a *constructor* is a member function that is used to initialize a newly-:term:`allocated` object.
-        object.

         The actual allocation of :term:`memory (2)` is performed by ``operator new`` or the compiler (for :term:`static <static